When is Keeping Faith series two on TV?

 When is Keeping Faith series 2 on TV?

-Filming wrapped on 20th February, and the six-part thriller will air from Sunday 12th May on S4C (as Un Bore Mercher).
+Filming wrapped on 20th February, and the six-part thriller will air from Sunday 12th May on S4C (as Un Bore Mercher) and will be available week-by-week across all platforms (BBC iPlayer, Sky and Virgin) with English subtitles.

-For fans outside Wales, Keeping Faith series two will arrive on BBC1 in summer 2019.
+For fans outside Wales after the English-speaking version, Keeping Faith series two will arrive on BBC1 in summer 2019.
 An exact air date has yet to be confirmed.

 Golden wrap🧥🧥🧥 tomorrow!
 To my cast and crew #keepingFaith Thankyou for being so hard working and commited…..you all amaze me!💛💛💛💛💛💛💛💛💛💛💛💛